 If comparefn is not undefined and is not a consistent comparison function for the elements of this array (see below), the behaviour of sort is implementation-defined.
 Let len be ToUint32(this.length).
 If there exist integers i and j and an object P such that all of the conditions below are satisfied then the behaviour of sort is implementation-defined:

-$0 \leq i < len$
+$0 \le i \le len$

-$0 \leq j < len$
+$0 \le j \le len$